NijeboerFrank/presentations/presentation.md

 A framework for creating your handshake protocol

-Used by wireguard, whatsapp, signal...
+Used by Wireguard, WhatsApp, Signal...

 vvv